rotorgames/Rg.Plugins.Popup/nuspec/readme.txt

 Please, read GETTING STARTED before to use thig plugin: https://github.com/rotorgames/Rg.Plugins.Popup/wiki/Getting-started

-There is very important things about initialization and working with the back button on Android.
+There are very important things about initialization and working with the back button on Android.

 ****************************** IMPORTANT ****************************************